MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pickup-info-module.md

 ## Display timeslot information after placing an order

-Once an order is placed, the timeslot information that was selected can be viewed in the [Order confirmation module](order-confirmation-module.md) and [Order details module](account-management.md#order-details-page).
-These modules have a property called **Show timeslot information** which must be set to "true" to display the selected timeslot during the order process.
+Once an order is placed, the timeslot information that was selected can be viewed in the [order confirmation module](order-confirmation-module.md) and [order details module](account-management.md#order-details-page).
+These modules have a property called **Show timeslot information** that must be set to "true" to display the selected timeslot during the order process.

 ## Add a checkout pickup information module to a page